orb-lang/espalier/doc/md/espalier/grammars/pegmeta.md

 ```
 ### PegPhrase class

-We'll want to decorate our phrases with various REPRy enhancements, so let's
+  We might want to decorate our phrases with various REPRy enhancements, so
-pull a fresh metatable:
+let's pull a fresh metatable:

 ```lua
 local PegPhrase = Phrase() : inherit ()